 There's no question about that.

-Um they would have been up in arms and and certainly demanding that something be done, that there be consequences for for my actions had I done something so foolish as this.
+They would have been up in arms and certainly demanding that something be done, that there be consequences for my actions had I done something so foolish as this.

-And you know, we've all done foolish things, but you know, as a member of Congress, you're held to uh a different level, but even as an American citizen, yeah, attacking our own ICE officials, and especially during National Police Week, you gotta be kidding me.
+But even as an American citizen, attacking our own ICE officials, and especially during National Police Week, you've got to be kidding me.

 Yeah, they really have.

-You know, uh Christy Gnome said just a few days ago that she hopes the rest of the members of the House of Representatives will hold those three accountable.
+You know, Christy Noam said just a few days ago that she hopes the rest of the members of the House of Representatives will hold those three accountable.

 And I think it will be done.

-Um and and again, during National Police Week of all times, I mean we we we've just been over backwards this week to honor as we should our police and we should do it all the time.
+And again, during National Police Week of all times, I mean, we've just been over backwards this week to honor, as we should, our police, and we should do it all the time.

-But then for something like this to happen during this time or any time really is just it's just despicable.
+But then for something like this to happen during this time or any time, really, it's just despicable.

-But when you think of who it was that they are advocating for and what they were willing to do in that advocacy, uh it's just appalling.
+But when you think of who it was that they were advocating for and what they were willing to do in that advocacy, it's just appalling.

-I mean, we're talking about gang members, murderers, you know, this was a uh uh a relatively horrible group of people that were inside that detainment center.
+You know, this was a relatively horrible group of people that were inside that detainment center.

-I don't uh you know, I couldn't I I couldn't disagree with them more.
+You know, I couldn't disagree with them more.

 I don't think they were.

-You know, I I mean seriously, Rose, if I wanted to work with clowns, I would have joined the circus.
+You know, I mean, seriously, Rose, if I had wanted to work with clowns, I would have joined the circus.

 I mean, it's ridiculous.

-You know, that actually brings me, you know, uh one of the things I I love about you is that you understand what's going on in terms of how our nation is and and and how healthy we are.
+You know, that actually brings me, you know, one of the things I love about you is that you understand what's going on in terms of how our nation is and how healthy we are.

-You are a pharmacist, and I really would love it if you don't mind if you could weigh in on uh what's going on with drug drug manufacturing, how little is done in this country.
+You are a pharmacist, and I really would love it if you don't mind, if you could weigh in on what's going on with drug manufacturing, how little is done in this country.

 Am I right about that, Congressman?

-Um we were meeting with the asper and um Dr. Cadillac and the doctor's caucus that I'm a member of, and and he told us, he said, look, we we knew about the virus here in America about February or March of 2020.
+And he told us, he said, look, we knew about the virus here in America about February or March of 2020.

-He said, We look back and we notice a downtick in the amount of uh personal protection equipment and the amount of drugs that were being sent from China over here.
+He said, we look back and we noticed a downtick in the amount of personal protection equipment and the amount of drugs that were being sent from China over here.

-We we noticed a downtick in the fall of twenty nineteen.
+We noticed a downtick in the fall of 2019.

 We need manufacturing, pharmaceutical manufacturing in this country.